merlinfuchs/kite/README.md

 - [x] Design and implement variable system
 - [x] Add some more common flow nodes
 - [ ] Implement all existing flow nodes
-- [ ] Merge kite-common and kite-service
+- [x] Merge kite-common and kite-service
 - [ ] Move flow and template into independent modules
+- [ ] Add invite to app home page
+- [x] Detect correct intents before connecting
+- [x] Add button to Enable and Disable bot in app settings

 ### Node Types